Canadian Law and Indigenous Self‐Determination: A Naturalist Analysis

 "Clearly and carefully argued, Canadian Law and Indigenous Self-Determination is an original, analytically incisive, and important contribution to our understanding of the development of Aboriginal rights by the courts since 1982."

-James Tully, Emeritus Distinguished Professor of Political Science, Law and Philosophy, University of Victoria
+James Tully, Emeritus Distinguished Professor of Political Science, Law, Indigenous Governance, and Philosophy, University of Victoria

-Kirsty Gover, Melbourne School of Law, The University of Melbourne
+Kirsty Gover, Melbourne Law School, The University of Melbourne